Bahadur Shah I

-Bahadur Shah I (14 October 1643 – 27 February 1712), also known as Mirza Muhammad Mu'azzam (Persian: میرزا محمد معظم) and Shah Alam I was the eighth Mughal Emperor who ruled from 1707 until his death in 1712.
-He was the second son of Mughal emperor Aurangzeb, who he conspired to overthrow in his youth.
-He was governor of Agra, Kabul and Lahore.
+Bahadur Shah I (Muhammad Mu'azzam; 14 October 1643 – 27 February 1712) or Shah Alam I, was the eighth Mughal emperor from 1707 to 1712.
+He was the second son of the sixth Mughal emperor Aurangzeb, who he conspired to overthrow in his youth.
+He was also the governor of the imperial provinces of Agra, Kabul and Lahore and had to face revolts of Rajputs and Sikhs.

-After Aurangzeb's death, his eldest son by his chief consort, Muhammad Azam Shah, declared himself successor, but was shortly defeated in one of the largest battles of India, the Battle of Jajau and overthrown by Bahadur Shah.
-During the reign of Bahadur Shah, the Rajput states of Jodhpur and Amber were annexed again after they declared independence a few years previously.
-Shah also sparked an Islamic controversy in the khutba by inserting the declaration of Ali as wali.
-His reign was disturbed by several rebellions, the Sikhs under the leadership of Banda Singh Bahadur, Rajputs under Durgadas Rathore and fellow Mughal Kam Bakhsh but all of them except for the rebellion by Banda Singh Bahadur (where he was killed) were successfully quelled.
-Bahadur Shah was buried in the Moti Masjid at Mehrauli in Delhi.
+After Aurangzeb's death, Muhammad Azam Shah, his third son by his chief consort Nawab Bai declared himself successor, but was shortly defeated in one of the largest battles of India, the Battle of Jajau and overthrown by Bahadur Shah.
+During the reign of Bahadur Shah, the Rajput kingdoms of Jodhpur and Amber were annexed again after they had declared independence a few years prior.

+Bahadur Shah also sparked an Islamic controversy in the khutba by inserting the declaration of Ali as wali.
+His reign was disturbed by several rebellions, the Sikhs under the leadership of Banda Singh Bahadur, Rajputs under Durgadas Rathore and a Mughal prince and Bahadur Shah's half-brother Kam Bakhsh but all of them were successfully quelled.

 Early life

-Bahadur Shah was born as Mu'azzam on 14 October 1643 in Burhanpur.
-He was the second son of prince Aurangzeb (later Mughal emperor) by his wife Nawab Bai.
+Bahadur Shah was born as Muhammad Mu'azzam on 14 October 1643 in Burhanpur.
+He was the eldest son of prince Muhi al-Din Muhammad, later Mughal emperor Aurangzeb, by his Pothwari wife Nawab Bai, who belonged to the Jarral tribe.